jorshimayor/Prediction-Market/README.md

 # Prediction Market

 This repository contains smart contracts for a decentralized, cross-chain prediction market.
-The project utilizes **UMA's Optimistic Oracle V3** on Ethereum (Sepolia) for secure data resolution and **Kaia** for managing user interactions and bets.
+The project utilizes **UMA's Optimistic Oracle V3** on Ethereum (Sepolia) for secure data resolution and **Kaia Blockchain** for managing user interactions and bets.
 The architecture leverages an off-chain relayer to handle cross-chain communication.

 ## Project Structure